-- Help identify what programs your family may qualify for, and assist you in filling out necessary paperwork
+- Identify what programs you/your child may qualify for, and assist you in filling out necessary paperwork

-This is frequently the first step and the “point of entry” for families needing to access services in our community.
-Contact us to learn more.
+The STAR Program is essentially the first step and the “point of entry” for families wanting to access Medicaid waiver services, and other resources in the community.
+Please contact us to learn more!

 * Services through the State of Alaska that have specific eligibility requirements (see below).

-To be eligible for developmental disability (DD) services in Alaska, such as waiver services and mini grants, an individual must have a “severe, chronic disability” that:
+To be eligible for intellectual and developmental disability (DD) services in Alaska , such as waiver services and mini grants, an individual must have a “severe chronic disability” that: